Moore's law: Other formulations and similar observations

 Library expansion – was calculated in 1945 by Fremont Rider to double in capacity every 16 years, if sufficient space were made available.
 He advocated replacing bulky, decaying printed works with miniaturized microform analog photographs, which could be duplicated on-demand for library patrons or other institutions.
 He did not foresee the digital technology that would follow decades later to replace analog microform with digital imaging, storage, and transmission media.
 Automated, potentially lossless digital technologies allowed vast increases in the rapidity of information growth in an era that now sometimes is called the Information Age.

 Carlson curve – is a term coined by The Economist to describe the biotechnological equivalent of Moore's law, and is named after author Rob Carlson.
 Carlson accurately predicted that the doubling time of DNA sequencing technologies (measured by cost and performance) would be at least as fast as Moore's law.
 Carlson Curves illustrate the rapid (in some cases hyperexponential) decreases in cost, and increases in performance, of a variety of technologies, including DNA sequencing, DNA synthesis, and a range of physical and computational tools used in protein expression and in determining protein structures.

 Eroom's law – is a pharmaceutical drug development observation that was deliberately written as Moore's Law spelled backward in order to contrast it with the exponential advancements of other forms of technology (such as transistors) over time.
 It states that the cost of developing a new drug roughly doubles every nine years.

-Experience curve effects says that each doubling of the cumulative production of virtually any product or service is accompanied by an approximate constant percentage reduction in the unit cost.
+Experience curve effects –says that each doubling of the cumulative production of virtually any product or service is accompanied by an approximate constant percentage reduction in the unit cost.
 The acknowledged first documented qualitative description of this dates from 1885.
 A power curve was used to describe this phenomenon in a 1936 discussion of the cost of airplanes.

-Edholm's law – Phil Edholm observed that the bandwidth of telecommunication networks (including the Internet) is doubling every 18 months.
+Edholm's law – Phil Edholm, observed that the bandwidth of telecommunication networks (including the Internet) is doubling every 18 months.
 The bandwidths of online communication networks has risen from bits per second to terabits per second.
 The rapid rise in online bandwidth is largely due to the same MOSFET scaling that enabled Moore's law, as telecommunications networks are built from MOSFETs.

-Haitz's law predicts that the brightness of LEDs increases as their manufacturing cost goes down.
+Haitz's law – predicts that every 10 years, the brightness of LEDs increases 20 fold while the manufacturing cost decreases by a factor of 10.

-Swanson's law is the observation that the price of solar photovoltaic modules tends to drop 20 percent for every doubling of cumulative shipped volume.
+Swanson's law – is the observation that the price of solar photovoltaic modules tends to drop 20 percent for every doubling of cumulative shipped volume.
 At present rates, costs go down 75% about every 10 years.

+RF Frequency Scaling – In 2025, Asif Alam and Muhmmad Shah Alam proposed an RF analogue to Moore's law based on the historical frontier of transistor maximum oscillation frequency (f_{max}).
+Their analysis of reported RF transistors from 1985 to 2025 found that record f_{max} values increased by approximately 1.6× per decade, with major advances occurring on an approximately 10-year cadence.